How often do I need to sample?

 What is the sampling log?
 Why is it important?

-A sampling log must be submitted with each kit as it provides our data team with the information needed to analyze your sample and generate your report.
-In this very brief questionnaire, we ask for a handful of identifying details, such as a sample’s collection location and date.
-We request you submit your sampling log within 24 hours of collecting your sample to ensure prompt report delivery.
+A sampling log must be submitted with each kit as it provides our data team with the information needed to analyze your sample and generate your results.
+In this very brief form, we ask for a handful of identifying details, such as a sample’s ID number found on the barcode on each tube, collection location, and date.
+We request you submit your sampling log within 24 hours of collecting your sample to ensure prompt delivery of results.
 You can access the digital form at app.biobot.io/sample.

 Can a sampling log be updated once submitted?